Tomb of King Hiram, 2022

 Comissioned by the 58th Carnegie International

-At 4meters this work consists of smaller paintings bearing the impressions of the tomb’s facade, and dyed with native spartium and oleander flowers, shrubbery, walnut shells, and blackberries all found around the tomb.
-The rubbings of the Tomb call upon the act of witnessing, made to attest the presence of an absent, yet recurring history, tracing the genealogies of lands lost and found.
-This monument stands as an example of the entanglements of this world.
-What it represents and how it acts, does not matter, like most monuments it stands alienated from the population - yet a perfect summary for the account of the mess we’ve made.
+This work consists of smaller paintings bearing the impressions of the tomb’s facade and dyed with native spartium and oleander flowers, shrubbery, walnut shells, and blackberries all found around the tomb.
+The rubbings of the Tomb call upon the act of witnessing, attesting to the presence of an absent, yet recurring history, tracing the genealogies of lands lost and found.

 Dala Nasser, The Tomb of King Hiram, 2022, in the 58th Carnegie International, September 24, 2022-April 2, 2023.
 Image courtesy of the artist and Carnegie Museum of Art.
 Photo: Sean Eaton